Jayger1113/Android-OR-Tensorflow-Camera/README.md

 4. $git checkout r1.5

-# retrain our model to learn from images
+# retrain our model learn from images

   1. gather lots of image (better larger than 20 images of each categories, or it might cause issue)